animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-The preceding example only applies when you use Spring’s `component-scan` functionality.
+The preceding example only applies when you use Spring's `component-scan` functionality.

 </div>